 - An oncoming motorist traveling over a center lane into another vehicle traveling in the opposite direction

-- A vehicle that drifts outside their lane while traveling alongside other vehicles headed in the same direction when an impact occurs
+- A vehicle that drifts outside its lane while traveling alongside other vehicles headed in the same direction when an impact occurs

 - A vehicle that improperly passes another vehicle and or misjudges the time and space to complete a pass

-- A motorist changing lanes that do not identify a blind spot before making a maneuver
+- A motorist changing lanes that does not identify a blind spot before making a maneuver

-- Sudden swerve of a motorist in an attempt to avoid an object or another vehicle on the road causes a collision
+- The sudden swerve of a motorist in an attempt to avoid an object or another vehicle on the road causes a collision

 - The driver that loses control or focus and crashes into vehicles parked alongside the road or stopped at a traffic light or intersection